 It's pie time!
 What's your favorite?
 Mine, apple.
 My dad was an apple pie junkie!
 He had four daughters who all tried to master the apple pie for his birthdays and the holidays.
 One of the many sweet things about him, was that he always ate whatever we baked.
 And there were some real flops!
-He always said they were perfect and asked for seconds.
-I remember one time my sister forgot to peel the apples.
-He ate it happily and laughed and... asked for seconds.
+He would say they were perfect and ask for seconds.
+I remember a time when my sister forgot to peel the apples.
+He ate it happily, laughed, and asked for seconds.
 As I think of it now, I'm convinced that he was always generous in his compliments so we'd keep trying!
 We all four finally mastered the many versions of apple pie and he loved every last one of them.
 He knew what he was doing, creating a legacy of daughters who would continue making him his apple pies:).

 FOR THE APPLE FILLING:

 - 1/2 cup granulated sugar

 - 2 Tbsp all-purpose flour